-Fire Incompatibility ► Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result

-Advice for firefighters

-Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear full body protective clothing with breathing apparatus.
+Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
+Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water course.
-Use water delivered as a fine spray to control fire and cool adjacent area.
-Fire/Explosion Hazard -CombustibleModerate fire hazard when exposed to heat or flameWhen heated to high temperatures decomposes rapidly generating vapour which pressures and may then rupture containers with release of flammable and highly toxic isocyanate vapourBurns with acrid black smoke and poisonous fumes.
+Fire/Explosion Hazard Liquid and vapour are flammable.
+Moderate fire hazard when exposed to heat or flame.
+Vapour forms an explosive mixture with air.
+Moderate explosion hazard when exposed to heat or flame.
 Combustion products include: carbon dioxide (CO2) isocyanates and minor amounts of hydrogen cyanide nitrogen oxides (NOx) other pyrolysis products typical of burning organic material.
-May emit corrosive fumes.
+When heated at high temperatures many isocyanates decompose rapidly generating a vapour which pressurises containers, possibly to the point of rupture.
+Release of toxic and/or flammable isocyanate vapours may then occur Burns with acrid black smoke.